tsra0ne/swiftrivals/docs/developers.md

       Developers
     </template>
     <template #lead>
-      The Swift Guy is Maintained by
+      Swift Rivals is Maintained by
       team, some of whom have chosen to be featured below.
     </template>
   </VPTeamPageTitle>